LceOmlet/UniTS/readme.md

 :boom: :boom: [A Shapelet-based Framework for Unsupervised Multivariate Time Series Representation Learning](https://www.vldb.org/pvldb/vol17/p386-wang.pdf) :boom: :boom:.

-The theoritical foundation of url for ts is being built by considering shaplet as adaptive wavelet.
+The theoretical foundation of url for ts is being built by considering shaplet as adaptive wavelet.

 ### How to Install?
 #### Linux